denis-fekete/ipk-project1/README.md

 * `queue` Pointer to the queue
 * `buffer` [**Buffer**](#struct-buffer) where message is stored
+* `cmdType` type of message to be set to the message
 ### function `queueAddMessagePriority`

 _Adds new message to the queue at the start._